2022 Update: The State of Sunscreen in the U.S.

 To get the most protection, you want a broad-spectrum sunscreen—these protect against UVB and UVA rays.
 UVA rays are long enough to reach the skin’s dermal layer, damaging collagen, and elastic tissue.
 That layer is also where the cells that stimulate skin darkening are found; that’s why UVA rays are considered the dominant tanning rays.
 (UVA rays are what is found in tanning beds and other tanning devices.)
 Though many people still think a tan looks healthy, it’s actually a sign of DNA damage—the skin darkens in an imperfect attempt to prevent further injury, which can lead to the cell mutations that can lead to melanoma.

 Sunscreen should be just one of the sun protection strategies you use to protect your skin.
-You also need to cover up with clothing and a hat, seek the shade, and try to stay out of the sun during peak hours, which are from 10:00 am to 4:00 pm.
+You also need to cover up with clothing and a hat, seek shade, and try to stay out of the sun during peak hours, which are from 10:00 am to 4:00 pm.

 Applying Sunscreen Correctly

 Apply enough sunscreen to cover all exposed skin.
 Most adults need about one ounce — the amount in a shot glass — for full-body protection.
 Don’t forget to apply it to your ears, hands, feet, the back of your neck and any part of your scalp that isn’t covered by hair.
 Make sure to apply to the underside of your chin, which can be exposed to reflected sunlight.
-Remember: most people don’t apply enough sunscreen, so it’s okay to use more than you think you should.
-Many people wait to put on sunscreen when already outside, but you should apply it before you go in the sun.
-Chemical sunscreens need approximately 15 minutes to absorb into your skin and begin working.
+Remember: Most people don’t apply enough sunscreen, so it’s okay to use more than you think you should.
+Many people wait to put on sunscreen when already outside, but you should apply it before you go in the sun if you use organic sunscreens, which need approximately 15 minutes to absorb into your skin and begin working.
 And don’t forget to wear sunscreen even on cloudy days and during the winter months.
 UV rays can still harm your skin when it’s cloudy outside.
 Finally, check the expiration date on your sunscreen to make sure it is not out of date.
 If your sunscreen changes consistency, becomes watery, separates, or changes color, even if it has not expired, it should be discarded.
 Sunscreen should not be left in direct sunlight or a hot environment like a car, as the heat can break down the chemicals in the sunscreen.

 No Sunscreen is Waterproof or Sweatproof